San Jose State Spartans football: Ron Caragher era (2013–2016)

-Brent Brennan era (2017–present)
+Brent Brennan era (2017–2023)

 Oregon State wide receivers coach Brent Brennan, who was a San Jose State assistant under Tomey and MacIntyre from 2005 to 2010, took over as head coach in 2017.

 In Brennan's first two years as head coach, the Spartans won just three games.
 This included a 1–11 season in 2018.
-Despite the poor record, five of the team's losses in 2018 were by fewer than nine points, and three were by a field goal.
+Despite the poor record, five of the team's losses in 2018 were by fewer than nine points.
+Three of those losses were by a field goal, including a 5 overtime 44-41 loss to the Hawaii Rainbow Warriors on September 29, 2018.

 The 2019 team improved to 5–7, missing bowl eligibility by one win.
 The Spartans also showed promise by defeating Arkansas on the road in 2019 for the program's first win over a Southeastern Conference team.
 Additionally, the 2019 Spartan team defeated Army, making the Spartans one of only 20 teams in college football to defeat all three FBS service academies (Army, Air Force, and Navy).
 Brennan received a contract extension at the close of the 2019 season.

 The COVID-19 pandemic impacted the 2020 season, with restrictions imposed by Santa Clara County prompting the team to conduct preseason practice at Humboldt State University.
 The pandemic also resulted in the cancellation of all four non-conference games and two games against Mountain West Conference opponents.
 Santa Clara County public health orders also forced the Spartans' last two home games to be relocated to Aloha Stadium in Hawaii and Sam Boyd Stadium in Las Vegas.

 The abbreviated 2020 campaign would be a breakout year for the Spartans, who won each of their six regular season games for their first 6–0 start since 1939.
 The Spartans also cracked the AP Poll top-25 for the first time since 2012 and debuted in the College Football Playoff ranking at No. 24.

 The Spartans qualified for the Mountain West Conference championship game for the first time, where they defeated Boise State 34–20.
 In addition to giving San Jose State its maiden win over Boise State, the victory gave the Spartans their first conference championship title since 1991.
 Brennan was named the Mountain West Conference Coach of the Year and also received the 2020 Lombardi Foundation national Coach of the Year award.

+In 2023, the Spartans, along with Boise State and UNLV, finished tied for first in the conference standings.
+All three teams finished 6–2 in conference play, but the Spartans were left out of the MWC championship game after a computer tiebreaker placed UNLV and Boise State higher in the rankings.

+In January 2024, Brennan left San Jose State to join the Arizona Wildcats as head coach.